Things to do in London in 3 days

-The Tower of London is definitely one of the most popular attractions and one of the best monuments in London, so I recommend you to be there close to opening time.
+The Tower of London is definitely one of the most popular attractions and one of the best sights in London, so I recommend being there close to opening time.

-If you have the London Pass you don't need to buy tickets for the Tower of London.
+If you have a London Pass you don't need to buy tickets for the Tower of London

 - Address: London EC3N 4AB, United Kingdom

-If you like beautiful views, I recommend a stop at Sky Garden, the highest public garden in London.
+If you like beautiful views, I recommend a stop at Sky Garden, London's highest public garden.

 Although Sky Garden is technically a public garden and can be visited for free, I recommend you reserve a space in advance, as it is often fully booked, and it's not always possible to get the best views without an appointment.

-Then you can also walk to St. Paul's Cathedral**(about a 15-minute walk**) or take the London Underground from The Monument stop to St. Paul's Cathedral stop.
+Then you can also walk to St. Paul's Cathedral**(about 15 minutes walk**) or take the London Underground from The Monument stop to St. Paul's Cathedral stop.

 The cathedral's dome is a recognizable feature of the London skyline and the church has long been seen as a symbol of the spirit of the British people, especially during World War II.